You are currently viewing Ethel M Chocolate Factory and Botanical Cactus GardensPin

 Ethel M Chocolate Factory and Botanical Cactus Gardens

-Ethel M Chocolate factory is named after his mother and has a free self-guided tour where you can learn more about chocolate making and the traditions of Mars Inc. Until we went on this tour, we had no idea how Mars Inc was affiliated with Ethel M Chocolates.
-Learned something new! :)
+Ethel M Chocolate Factory is named after his mother and has a free self-guided tour where you can learn more about chocolate making and the traditions of Mars Inc. Until this tour, we had no idea how Mars Inc. was affiliated with Ethel M Chocolates.
+I learned something new!

 Ethel M Chocolate Factory Tours